Weakly interacting oscillators on dense random graphs: Abstract

 \section{Abstract}

 We consider a class of weakly interacting particle systems of mean-field type.
 The interactions between the particles are encoded in a graph sequence, i.e., two particles are interacting if and only if they are connected in the underlying graph.
-We establish a Law of Large Numbers for the empirical measure of the system that holds whenever the graph sequence is convergent in the sense of graph limits theory.
-The limit is shown to be the solution to a non-linear Fokker-Planck equation weighted by the (possibly random) graph limit.
-No regularity assumptions are made on the graphon limit so that our analysis allows for very general graph sequences, such as exchangeable random graphs.
-For these, we also prove a propagation of chaos result.
-Finally, we fully characterize the graph sequences for which the associated empirical measure converges to the mean-field limit, i.e., to the solution of the classical McKean-Vlasov equation. \\ \\ \textit{2020 MSC:} 60K35, 05C80, 82B20, 60H20, 35Q84. \\ \\ \textit{Keywords:} Interacting oscillators, random graphons, mean-field systems, Fokker-Planck equation, exchangeable graphs, McKean-Vlasov.
+We establish a Law of Large Numbers for the empirical measure of the system that holds whenever the graph sequence is convergent to a graphon.
+The limit is the solution of a non-linear Fokker-Planck equation weighted by the (possibly random) graphon limit.
+In contrast with the existing literature, our analysis focuses on both deterministic and random graphons: no regularity assumptions are made on the graph limit and we are able to include general graph sequences such as exchangeable random graphs.
+Finally, we identify the sequences of graphs, both random and deterministic, for which the associated empirical measure converges to the classical McKean-Vlasov mean-field limit. \\ \\ \textit{2020 MSC:} 60K35, 05C80, 82B20, 60H20, 35Q84. \\ \\ \textit{Keywords:} Interacting oscillators, random graphons, mean-field systems, Fokker-Planck equation, exchangeable graphs, McKean-Vlasov.

 \dedicatory{To our friend and colleague Carlo Casolo}